khmarbaise/maven-test-profiler/README.md

 [WARNING]        The path is not as expected. expected [&&] but found [/] java.lang.AssertionError
 ```

-Prerequisites for this is Maven 3.1.1 and Java 1.6 as run time.
+Prerequisites minimum for this is Maven 3.1.1 and Java 1.6 as run time.

 [1]: http://maven.apache.org/ref/3.0.3/maven-core/apidocs/org/apache/maven/eventspy/AbstractEventSpy.html